Latent stage of labour

 Sometimes a clip called a foetal heart monitor can be attached to the baby's head instead.
 This can give a more accurate measurement of your baby's heartbeat.

 You can ask to be monitored electronically even if there are no concerns.
 Having electronic monitoring can sometimes restrict how much you can move around.
+Your midwife can discuss this with you.

 If you have electronic monitoring with pads on your bump because there are concerns about your baby's heartbeat, you can take the monitor off if your baby's heartbeat is shown to be normal.